solomondaner/AutoRecommenderUpdate/README.md

 # AutoRecommenderUpdate
 ### I wrote the AutoRecommenderUpdate function so one can automatically feature products in their current product recommender.
 It is part of the marketing family of functions in the RemixAutoML package.
+#### In this ReadMe

-#### Examples
+#### Three Scenerios
 '''{r}
 > data
     CustomerID StockCode ProductRank      ModelTimeStamp